logto-io/connectors/packages/connector-aliyun-dm/README.md

 ## Get started

 Aliyun is a primary cloud service provider in Asia, offering many cloud services, including DM (direct mail).
-Aliyun DM Connector is a plugin provided by the Logto team to call the Aliyun DM service APIs, with the help of which Logto end-users can register and sign in to their Logto account via mail verification code (or in other words, passcode).
+Aliyun DM Connector is a plugin provided by the Logto team to call the Aliyun DM service APIs, with the help of which Logto end-users can register and sign in to their Logto account via mail verification code (or in other words, verification code).

 ## Set up an email service in Aliyun DirectMail Console